 After a few days of living with my apron/clothesline window treatment I decided to try something else.

 I had a piece of shabby, chippy salvaged molding sitting in the garage, just waiting for me to find a use for it.
 I attached five ceramic drawer pulls to the board and attached it to the wall, hanging an apron from each knob.
 Of course I had to dress up the knobs a bit with some fun red polka dots!

 So, here’s my dilemma.
 I love this look but kinda like the window treatment (with a more substantial clothesline perhaps) too.
 What do you think?
+How would you display a vintage apron collection?
 I am taking suggestions blog friends!

 Thanks for visiting today!